Master list of Nixon's political opponents

-The master list of Nixon political opponents was a secret list compiled by President Richard Nixon's Presidential Counselor Charles Colson.
-It was an expansion of the original Nixon's Enemies List of 20 key people considered opponents of President Richard Nixon.
+The master list of Nixon's political opponents was a secret list compiled by US President Richard Nixon's Presidential Counselor Charles Colson.
+It was an expansion of the original Nixon's Enemies List of 20 key people considered opponents of Nixon.
 In total, the expanded list contained 220 people or organizations.

 The master list was compiled in mid-1971 in Charles Colson's office and sent in memorandum form to John Dean.
 On June 27, 1973, Dean provided to the Senate Watergate Committee this updated "master list" of political opponents.
 The original list had multiple sections, including a section for "Black Congressmen".

 The purpose of the list was to "use the available Federal machinery to screw [their] political enemies."
 One such scheme involved using the Internal Revenue Service to harass people on the list.

 Response

 Carol Channing stated that inclusion on the list was her greatest accomplishment.
 Talk show host and journalist Lou Gordon, who was also on the list, considered his inclusion to be a "badge of honor".

-Likewise, Tony Randall found it something he was extremely proud of, according to Jack Klugman in his memoir on Randall.
+Tony Randall was similarly proud, according to Jack Klugman in his memoir on Randall.

 In The Great Shark Hunt (1979), Hunter S. Thompson expressed disappointment in not having been included on the list, writing "I would almost have preferred a vindictive tax audit to that kind of crippling exclusion."